jordie9669/GenesysTest/README.md

 GenesysTest

+To run the tests, download the zip package from github or clone the project.

-To run the tests, install the following libraries on your machine by opening command prompt in admin mode and entering:
+Install the following libraries on your machine by opening command prompt in admin mode and entering:

 pip install pytest